xcoincoder/qtepcore-lib/docs/index.md

 ## Principles

-QTUM is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the QTUM network allows for highly resilient QTUM infrastructure, and the developer community needs reliable, open-source tools to implement QTUM apps and services.
-Qtumcore provides a reliable API for JavaScript apps that need to interface with QTUM.
+QTEP is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the QTEP network allows for highly resilient QTEP infrastructure, and the developer community needs reliable, open-source tools to implement QTEP apps and services.
+Qtepcore provides a reliable API for JavaScript apps that need to interface with QTEP.

 # Documentation Index